Pars reticulata: Function

-The neurons of the pars reticulata are fast-spiking pacemakers, generating action potentials in the absence of synaptic input.
+The neurons of the pars reticulata are fast-spiking pacemakers with intrinsic activity.
+They constantly fire action potential due to active ion channels at their action initial segment.
+Depending on excitatory and inhibitory inputs they receive from other parts of the basal ganglia, they modify their overall activity.
+Inhibitory signals slow their firing rate, while excitatory signals increase it.
 In primates they discharge at a median rate of 68 Hz in contrast to dopaminergic neurons (below 8 Hz).
 They receive abundant afferrences from the striatum (mainly from the associative striatum) with the same very peculiar synaptology as the pallidum.
 It receives axons from the subthalamic nucleus and a dopaminergic innervation from the dopaminergic ensemble.

 The pars reticulata is one of the two primary output nuclei of the basal ganglia system to the motor thalamus (the other output is the internal segment of the globus pallidus).
 The nigral neurons have their own territory distinct from the cerebellar and the pallidal in the nucleus ventralis anterior VA.
 This sends axons to the frontal and oculomotor cortex.
 Hikosaka and Wurtz devoted four papers to "the visual and oculomotor functions of the monkey substantia nigra pars reticulata".
 This is largely involved in orientation and the control of eye movements in stabilisation of gaze and in saccades.
 Pars reticulata sends inhibitory projections to the superior colliculus, inhibiting eye movement, and this inhibition is 'lifted', i.e. the projecting neurons cease firing, during saccades.